chesdenis/ask-ai/ReadMe.md

 ### Process:
   - Prompt creation rules is same as for ListenChanges, but you need to call AITextWriter.ProcessSingle to get results:
-    - Run `AITextWriter.ProcessSingle` with arguments:
+    - Run `AITextWriter.Process` with arguments:
       - `--file` - path to working file
       - `--model` - model name (optional, if empty will be used default depending on LLM api, but if file name contains model name it will be used)
       - `--verbose` - show output (optional, default is `false`)